 The technical design stage (RIBA Stage 4) of a project has been divided into three general phases in BSRIA BG6 for the purpose of defining and assigning design activities and outputs.
-As consulting design engineers, we complete 'feasible generic design' as per BSRIA BG6 Stage 4a.
-We do not complete to BSRIA BG6 Stage 4b/c Stage 'Coordinated generic / specific design' - which includes the production of coordinated working drawings.
+As consulting design engineers, we complete 'feasible generic design' as described in BSRIA BG6 Stage 4a.
+We do not complete to BSRIA BG6 Stage 4b/c 'Coordinated generic / specific design' - which includes the production of coordinated working drawings.
 This is 'coordination' as opposed to 'design' and is completed by the contractor.
-This point needs to be clearly communicated in the design stage Post-Appointment BEP to reduce risk.
+This point needs to be agreed and clearly communicated in the design stage Pre-Appointment and Post-Appointment BEPs to reduce risk.
+To maintain an efficient workflow, it is recommended that all core principles are fully aligned and agreed between all design team disciplines before investing significant time in a detailed modelling process.